Magnogen/Carbogen/README.md

 # Carbogen
-A Lisp-like language that compiles to JavaScript and makes use of scopes.
+A Lisp-like language that compiles to JavaScript and makes use of scopes (known as "bubbles").

 ## Syntax
 ```